OWASP/owasp-summit-2017/Working-Sessions/Owasp/GPG-Infrastructure-for-OWASP.md

 - Draft GPG infrastructure for OWASP
 - Draft GPG key to be signed by OWASP's "master key" at end of the Summit
-- (please add as much information as possible before the sessions)
+- Please add as much information as possible before the sessions

 ### Content